Unconditional uniqueness for the periodic Benjamin-Ono equation by normal form approach: Introduction

-\begin{rem} It turns out that twice applications of integration by parts in $t$ (normal form reduction) suffices to prove our result, which is similar to the case of KdV \cite{BIT11} and modified KdV \cite{KO12} on the torus.
-It is, however, not likely that further application of normal form reduction weakens regularity restriction.
-In fact, we already use the condition $s>1/6$ in the control of \emph{resonant} parts after the first application (see Lemmas~\ref{lem:N1R}, \ref{lem:N2}, and \ref{lem:N3R} below).
+\begin{rem} It turns out that twice applications of integration by parts in $t$ (normal form reduction) suffice to prove our result, which is similar to the cases of KdV \cite{BIT11} and modified KdV \cite{KO12} on the torus.
+It is, however, not likely that further application of normal form reduction can weaken the regularity restriction.
+In fact, we encounter the requirement $s>1/6$ in the control of the \emph{resonant} parts just after the first application (see Lemmas~\ref{lem:N1R}, \ref{lem:N2}, and \ref{lem:N3R} below).
 It is not clear whether the threshold $s=1/6$ is optimal or not. \end{rem}

 The plan of this article is as follows.
 The proof begins with applying a suitable gauge transform, which is similar to that of \cite{M08} and described in Section~\ref{sec:gauge}, to prevent the derivative in the nonlinearity from falling onto high-frequency components.
-In section~\ref{sec:multi} we give multilinear estimates of various terms arising in the normal form reduction steps.
+In Section~\ref{sec:multi} we give multilinear estimates of various terms arising in the normal form reduction steps.
 The main theorem is proved by use of these estimates in Section~\ref{sec:proof}.

-At the end of this section, we introduce some notations.
+At the end, we introduce some notation.
 For a Banach space $X$, we abbreviate $C([0,T];X)$ to $C_TX$.
 In this article, the Fourier coefficients of a $2\pi$-periodic function $f$ are defined by

 so that the inverse Fourier transform of a sequence $g=\{ g(n)\}_{n\in \Bo{Z}}$ is given by